Mikkomario/Utopia-Vault-Scala/README.txt

         Connection now throws DBExceptions instead of SQLExceptions on failure.
 Storable also throws more detailed DBExceptions on failure.

+        Insert & push methods in storable now work on tables without auto-increment indexing when the model has a specified index.

     Required Libraries
     ------------------